coccoinomane/anon-integration-guide/projects/convex/README.md

     - TODO: Value of my locked CVX position on Convex
     - TODO: Convert and stake my CRV on Convex
     - TODO: Stake and lock 100 CVX on Convex
+    - TODO: Give me APY of Convex CRV staking on Ethereum

 ## Test with the local agent